Optimal error estimates of the penalty finite element method for the unsteady Navier-Stokes equations with nonsmooth initial data: Backward Euler Method

 \end{proof} Finally, combining Theorem \ref{pperrest}, \ref{perrest}, and Lemma \ref{fduniform}, we conclude the following theorem: \begin{theorem} Assume that $({\bf A1})$,$({\bf A2})$, $({\bf B1})$ and $({\bf B2})$ hold true.
 Then, for some positive constant $C$, that depends on $T$, there holds:

 where the positive constant $K_n=Ce^{Ct_n}$ depends exponentially on time.
-The estimates are uniform in time under the uniqueness condition (\ref{unique}), that is, the constant $K_n$ becomes $C$. \end{theorem} \begin{remark} All the results of this paper are valid for 3-dimension Navier-Stokes equations under smallness assumption on the initial data and the forcing function. \end{remark} \begin{remark} Although we have discussed conforming finite element spaces on this article, but all the results remain valid for ($P_1^{NC}-P_0$) nonconforming elements.
-Therefore the present analysis improves upon the results of Lu and Lin \cite{LL10} in the sense that optimal estimates in $L^2$-norm are obtained when initial data are in $\bH_0^1$.
-To this effect a numerical experiment is presented in Section 6. \end{remark}
+The estimates are uniform in time under the uniqueness condition (\ref{unique}), that is, the constant $K_n$ becomes $C$. \end{theorem} \begin{remark} Although we have discussed conforming finite element spaces on this article, but all the results remain valid for ($P_1^{NC}-P_0$) nonconforming elements.
+Therefore, the present analysis improves upon the results of Lu and Lin \cite{LL10} in the sense that optimal estimates in $L^2$-norm are obtained when initial data are in $\bH_0^1$.
+To this effect, a numerical experiment is presented in Section 6. \end{remark}